Corpus Christi College, Oxford

 Corpus Christi College (formally, Corpus Christi College in the University of Oxford; informally abbreviated as Corpus or CCC) is one of the constituent colleges of the University of Oxford in the United Kingdom.
-Founded in 1517, it is the 12th oldest college in Oxford.
+Founded in 1517 by Richard Foxe, Bishop of Winchester, it is the 12th oldest college in Oxford.

 The college, situated on Merton Street between Merton College and Christ Church, is one of the smallest in Oxford by student population, having around 250 undergraduates and 90 graduates.
 It is academic by Oxford standards, averaging in the top half of the university's informal ranking system, the Norrington Table, in recent years, and coming second in 2009–10.

 The college's role in the translation of the King James Bible is historically significant.
 The college is also noted for the pillar sundial in the main quadrangle, known as the Pelican Sundial, which was erected in 1581.
 Corpus achieved notability in more recent years by winning University Challenge on 9 May 2005 and once again on 23 February 2009, although the latter win was later disqualified.

-The Visitor of the college is ex officio the Bishop of Winchester, currently Tim Dakin.
+The Bishop of Winchester (currently Philip Mounstephen) is Visitor of the college ex officio.

 History

 Foundation

 Corpus Christi College was founded by Richard Foxe, Bishop of Winchester, and an accomplished statesman.
 After entering the clergy, Foxe worked as a diplomat for Henry Tudor.
 He became a close confidant of his and, during Henry's reign as Henry VII, Foxe was appointed Keeper of the Privy Seal and promoted up the bishoprics, eventually becoming Bishop of Winchester.
 Throughout this time he was involved in Oxford and Cambridge Universities: he had been Visitor of Magdalen College and of Balliol College, had amended Balliol's statutes for a papal commission, was master of Pembroke College, Cambridge, for 12 years and had been involved in the foundation of St John's College, Cambridge, as one of Lady Margaret Beaufort's executors.

 Foxe began to build from 1513.
-He bought a nunnery, two halls, two inns and the Bachelor's Garden of Merton College.
+He bought a nunnery, two halls, two inns and the Bachelors' Garden of Merton College.
 Building was probably completed by 1520.

 Foxe was assisted in his foundation by his friend Hugh Oldham, Bishop of Exeter, and Oldham's steward, William Frost.
 Oldham was a patron of education and donated £4,000 and land in Chelsea towards the foundation.
 For this, he was styled præcipuus benefactor (principal benefactor) by Foxe, remembered in daily prayers and a scholarship was established for students from Lancashire, where Oldham was born.
 Frost bequeathed his estate in Mapledurwell to the college, for which he and wife were remembered in a yearly prayer and a scholarship was founded for his descendants.

 Foxe was granted letters patent for the foundation by Henry VIII in 1516.
 The college was officially founded in 1517, when Foxe established the college statutes.
 These specified that the college was to contain 20 fellows, 20 students, three lecturers, two priests, two clerks and two choristers.